 5. SECTION 20 LEGAL STATUS

 5.1 Placements within the Scheme will fall under Section 20 of the Children Act 1989.
-Therefore,if the young person is not in care at the time of arrest.
-At the point of being transferred from Police Custody to the placement they will be become Accommodated under Section 20 of the Children’s Act 1989.
+Therefore, if the young person is not in care at the time of arrest, at the point of being transferred from Police Custody to the placement they will be become Accommodated under Section 20 of the Children’s Act 1989.
 This legal status and care episode will end when they leave their placement to attend Court.
-The issues around managing the consideration of Section 20 are the responsibility of the Out of Hours Social Work Services.
-Custody sergeants????? may be asked to gather information or checkseek the views of the Young Person.
+The issues around managing the consideration of Section 20 are the responsibility of the Out of Hours Service.
+Custody sergeants may be asked to gather or seek the views of the Young Person.

 5.2 As the placements are classified as Section 20 accommodation consent must be considered.
 For young people over 16 years consent to become accommodated under Section 20 and transferred from the Police Custody to the alternative care placement must be gained from the young person.
 For young people over 16 years it is good practice to ask the young person to consider whether the parent(s), or carer(s) either give consent, or are informed of the custody episode and transfer to the care placement.